Right-of-Way Maintenance Program

 Golden Valley Electric attempts to notify residents well in advance.
 Members in areas where power lines will be cleared should receive a postcard notification (click HERE to view the 2021 postcard).
 Even if we will not be working on your property, we may have to access our work area through your right of way.
 Members are usually notified by mail of work being done in your area, but someone may talk to you in person or leave a door hanger.
 This gives you the opportunity to contact us before work begins.
 For more information, call our Right-of-Way Maintenance Department at 458-5717.

 What kind of equipment does GVEA use to clear?

 You will see us clearing with machines, as well as hand clearing.
 Mechanical clearing is done with a Kershaw brush mower, BobCat forestry mower and a Sky Trim.
 The mowers cut and mulch the brush.
-The Sky Trim, which has a 75-foot boom with a rotating saw blade, cuts tree branches growing towards the power lines.
+The Sky Trim, which has a 75-foot boom with a rotating saw blade, cuts tree beanches growing towards the power lines.
 Care should be taken to stay well away from the machines (300 feet is the recommendation), as they can throw pieces of wood or other debris that could cause injury.

-Our hand crews clear where the Kershaw mower can’t go, due to restrictive terrain, lawns or close proximity to buildings.
-Hand crews cut and stack brush along the edge of the right of way, trim tree branches that the Kershaw Sky Trim cannot reach, and remove hazard trees system-wide.
+Our hands cres clear where the Kershaw mower can’t go, due to restrictive terrain, lawns or close proximity to buildings.
+Hand crews cut and stack brush along the edge of the right of way, trim the tree branches that the Kershaw Sky Trim cannot reach, and remove hazard trees system-wide.